MarcinKilarski/Interactive-Website-Performance-Report/README.md

 Changelog:

-- Added pages: Audience, Page Load, Blog, Glossary
+- Added pages: Audience, Page Load, Blog and Glossary
-- Expanded pages: Device
+- Expanded page: Device
-- Temporary removed linkings from the top navigation to avoid confusion when you copy the report and navigation items still linked to the original report
+- Temporarily removed links from the top navigation bar to avoid confusion when you copy the report, and navigation items are still linked to the original report
-- Tens of small improvements
+- Multiple small improvements

 ### Version 1.0